SEntiMoji/SEntiMoji/readme.md

 This repository contains the data, code, pre-trained models and experiment results for the paper: **[SEntiMoji: An Emoji-Powered Learning Approach for Sentiment Analysis in Software Engineering]** .

 ## SEntiMoji
-This study proposes SEntiMoji, which leverages the texts containing emoji from both Github and Twitter to improve the sentiment analysis task in software engineering (SE) domain.
-SEntiMoji is demonstrated to be able to significantly outperform the exisiting SE-customized sentiment analysis methods on representative benchmark datasets.
+This study proposes SEntiMoji, which leverages the texts containing emoji from both Github and Twitter to improve the sentiment analysis and emotion detection task in software engineering (SE) domain.
+SEntiMoji is demonstrated to be able to significantly outperform the exisiting SE-customized sentiment analysis and emotion detection methods on representative benchmark datasets.

 ## Overview
 * data/ contains the data used in this study.
 It contains two subfolders:
   - GitHub_data/ contains the processed emoji-texts used to train SEntiMoji.
-  - benchmark_dataset/ contains the benchmark datasets used for evaluation, i.e., the JIRA, Stack Overflow, Code Review, and Java Library datset.
+  - benchmark_dataset/ contains the benchmark datasets used for evaluation.
+Benchmark dataset includes datasets for sentiment analysis task and emotion detection task.
+    + Datasets for sentiment analysis: [the Jira](http://ansymore.uantwerpen.be/system/files/uploads/artefacts/alessandro/MSR16/archive3.zip.), [Stack Overflow](https://github.com/collab-uniba/Senti4SD), [Code Review](https://github.com/senticr/SentiCR/), and [Java Library datset](https://sentiment-se.github.io/replication.zip).
+    + Datasets for emotion detection: [the Jira Emotion Dataset (for binary classification)](http://ansymore.uantwerpen.be/system/files/uploads/artefacts/alessandro/MSR16/archive3.zip), [the Jira Deva Dataset (for multi-classification)](https://figshare.com/s/277026f0686f7685b79e), [the Stack Overflow Emotion Dataset (for binary classification)]( https://github.com/collab-uniba/EmotionDatasetMSR18).

 * code/ contains the scripts of SEntiMoji model.
 The variants of SEntiMoji share the same scripts with it.
   - SEntiMoji_script/ contains the representation learning code (Deepmoji/deepmoji), the pipeline code for training and evaluating (pipeline.py), the files mapping labels to class indexes (label2index/), and vocabulary dicts for each pre-trained representation model (vocabulary/).